 6. Has a carburetor consisting of a tank with simple arrangements for the air regulation and with what no problems occur with respect to choking, flooding the engine, rooting or wetting the spark plug;

-7. A childish simple external crank shaft without any accurate grinding work and with no need for a crank case;
+7. Have a childish simple external crank shaft without any accurate grinding work and with no need for a crank case;

-The plans for this engine are available for everyone interested; click here.
+The plans for this Mk1 or Mk2 engines are available for everyone interested; click here for a request.